MichaelThamm/gitlab-docker-ci/ReadMe.txt

 - docker network ls
     - This shows the networks that containers made with docker-compose can communicate accross
     - Access them using their service names
-- docker exec -it <container ID first 3 letters> sh
+- docker exec -it <container ID or name> bash
     - Interactive terminal
+- \\wsl$\docker-desktop-data\data\docker\volumes
+    - Enter this in Windows File Explorer to access the Docker volumes